 »Apply planned changes

-Once the plan is complete, click the "Confirm & Apply" button, followed by the "Confirm Plan" button to apply the change.
+Once the plan is complete, click the Confirm & Apply button, followed by the Confirm Plan button to apply the change.

 After a few minutes, your apply should complete.
 Terraform Cloud will display a confirmation.

-Now return to the workspace's "Overview" page.
+Now return to the workspace's Overview page.
 Under the details about your latest run, Terraform displays a table of the resources currently managed in the workspace.

-It also shows the workspace's outputs in the "Outputs" tab for easy access.
+It also shows the workspace's outputs in the Outputs tab for easy access.

-Congratulations!
-You created an AWS EC2 instance using Terraform Cloud.
+In this tutorial, you created an AWS EC2 instance using Terraform Cloud.
 Verify that the infrastructure exists by visiting the AWS web console page for EC2 in the N. California/us-west-1 region, the region specified in the provider configuration.

 Now you are ready to modify your EC2 instance by updating your Terraform variables and changing your configuration files.